chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 - I designed a new technical strategy for white-labeling (including the adoption of **CSS Modules**), enabling the business to support more brands by way of better tooling.

-- I pioneered Olo's use of **Requests for Comments (RFCs)**, modeled on the RFC processes from the Rust and Ember communities, as a tool for architecture design and documentation.
-I began by using RFCs for several important initiatives in my own team.
-The success of those initiatives validated RFCs' utility when I later introduced them to the broader engineering organization.
+- I pioneered Olo's use of **Requests for Comments (<abbr>RFC</abbr>s)**, modeled on the RFC processes from the Rust and Ember communities, as a tool for architecture design and documentation.
+I began by using <abbr>RFC</abbr>s for several important initiatives in my own team.
+The success of those initiatives validated <abbr>RFC</abbr>s' utility when I later introduced them to the broader engineering organization.
 They are now Olo’s standard tool for documenting architectural changes and a prerequisite for all new internal services.

 - I finished our app's conversion to a fully strictly-type-checked TypeScript application.